How to set up BIMI records for multiple subdomains while excluding the parent domain?

 - Record location: The BIMI TXT record exists under the sending subdomain.

-- Logo path: The record points to the SVG logo and VMC file.
+- Logo path: The record points to the SVG logo and, when used, the Mark Certificate.

-- Result: The mailbox can display the logo after authentication and certificate checks pass.
+- Result: The mailbox can display the logo after authentication and provider checks pass.

 Parent stays excluded